reesberrett/startup/README.md

 (commit from Github browser)

-commit from git developer environment and 2nd commit from browser
+(commit from git developer environment and 2nd commit from browser)

+I learned a lot about what exactly can cause a merge conflict, and about editing text files through VS code and the command line